trailblazer7/homeflow_posh_tech_test/README.md

 3. In the App component we have created a state array called `savedProperties`.
 Each property card features a button with a yellow bookmark icon.
 Adjust the code so that clicking this button _saves_ the property by adding it to the `savedProperties` array and turning the icon red.
 Clicking the bookmark button again after a property is saved should _unsave_ it, removing it from the `savedProperties` array and returning the icon colour to yellow.
 A user should be able to have multiple properties saved at a time.

+Feel free to add any other changes or flourishes to make your app stand out from the rest!

 Once you have completed the test, please upload it to Github and send us a link to the repo.
 Good luck!

 Use `npm install` to install dependencies and `npm start` to run the app locally.